TianZengSky/TianZengSky.github.io/_posts/2025-02-23-about-this-tiny-universe.md

 ---
 layout: post
-title: About this tiny universe
+title: About This Tiny Universe
 date: 2025-02-23 16:16 +0800
 tags: thoughts
 ---